zyuxuan0115/weekly-meeting/_posts/2024-02-02-serverless-mucache.markdown

 		* <strong>in the same way create function B's lwc</strong>
 	+ on thing that need us to pay attention is
 		* we need to use `lwRestrict` or `lwOverlay` to change the permission of memory region that stores the arguments we want to pass from A to B.

+### How do you get call graph of a distributed system
+- distributed tracing